kdaily/aws-cli/README.md

     $ cd <path_to_awscli>
     $ python setup.py install

-If you want to run the `develop` branch of the CLI, see the \"CLI Dev Version\" section below.
+If you want to run the `develop` branch of the CLI, see the [Development Version](CONTRIBUTING.md#development-version) section of the contributing guide.

 ### Configuration